UnionOfRAD/specs/accepted/LSR-2-testing.md

 ## Coverage

-The Lithium test coverage policy requires:
+The li3 test coverage policy requires:

 1. A corresponding test exists for each class.
 2. All classes have a test coverage of **85%** and higher.

 These 2 conditions must be met before the project reaches stable.

-The current status for Lithium regarding test coverage is tracked [through a ticket](https://github.com/UnionOfRAD/lithium/issues/17) in our tracking system.
+The current status for li3 regarding test coverage is tracked [through a ticket](https://github.com/UnionOfRAD/lithium/issues/17) in our tracking system.
 Missing tests or coverage are considered a bug.